Archie Gemmill

 Archibald Gemmill (born 24 March 1947) is a Scottish former footballer.
 During his career, he won the European Cup and three English league titles, and captained his national side.

 Gemmill scored the third Scotland goal in a 3–2 win against the Netherlands in the 1978 FIFA World Cup.
-It is regularly cited as one of the greatest goals in the history of the World Cup.
+It has been cited as one of the greatest goals in the history of the World Cup.

 Club career

 Early career

 Gemmill was born in Paisley, Renfrewshire.
 His early career at St Mirren was ruined by a succession of injuries, not least a broken ankle in early 1966.
 He was sent on to replace Jim Clunie on 13 August 1966 in a Scottish League Cup tie at Shawfield to become the first tactical substitute in Scottish football history.
 Gemmill was sold for £13,000 to Preston North End.

 Derby County

 He came to the attention of Peter Taylor, Derby County's assistant manager.
 Taylor then told Derby manager, Brian Clough, about Gemmill who had been considering signing for the reigning champions Everton.
 Clough saw him as a player who could pass well and had the type of energy that would drive an attack forward.
 Clough drove to Gemmill's house.
 When the player refused to sign for Derby (who had never won the league title), Clough told him that he was going to sleep outside in the car.
 "But my wife invited him in and he stayed the night," Gemmill said.
 Clough, eventually, got his man for £60,000 over fried eggs the following morning.

 Gemmill scored only three goals for the Rams that season, but they became Football League champions the following year.
-He was suspended for the 1973 European Cup semi-final, but he became club captain in place of the injured Roy McFarland when the Rams won their second title in 1975.
+He was suspended for the second leg of the 1973 European Cup semi-final due to an accumulation of yellow cards, but he became club captain in place of the injured Roy McFarland when the Rams won their second title in 1975.
 He made 324 appearances in total for the club and scored 25 goals.
 He left Derby after playing five times for them early in the 1977/78 season.